zFlux/StudentGrades/README.md

 **Setup**

-1. Ensure you have Java version 1.8 and Apache Maven 3.5.4
+1. Ensure you have Java version 1.8 and Apache Maven >=3.5.4
 2. Download the source:
 ```
 git clone https://github.com/zFlux/StudentGrades
 ```
-3. Build run the project:
+3. Build and run the project:
 ```
 mvn compile exec:java
 ```
 4. That's it!
 See below for example requests

-**Example GET requests**
+**Example curl GET requests**

 Retrieve all students and their related grades